 Hey fellow mom,

-Its very important to keep conversation alive with your kids no matter how busy you are!
+It’s very important to keep the conversation alive with your kids no matter how busy you are!
 If your child comes back home little grumpy and with a bad mood, you just cannot ask them how their day went.

-Checkout these cool ways to connect with your kids and get them to tell you even more what happens in their school time.
-Well I will try to sum up these all questions here ;
+Check out these cool 5 ways to connect with your kids and get them to tell you even more what happens in their school time.
+Well, I will try to sum up these all questions here ;